MN-01

 Plain Language

 Operators must provide parents or guardians of minor account holders with tools to manage the minor's privacy and account settings.
-The statute does not specify the particular controls required, giving operators discretion in implementation, but the tools must meaningfully enable management of both privacy settings and account settings.
+The statute does not specify what settings must be controllable — the obligation is to offer management tools, giving operators some discretion in implementation.
+However, the tools must cover both privacy settings and account settings.

 An operator shall offer tools for a minor account holder's parent or guardian to manage the account holder's privacy and account settings.